Enhancing Visual Grounding and Generalization: A Multi-Task Cycle Training Approach for Vision-Language Models: Related Work

 \subsection{Visual Grounding}

-\textbf{Two-stage and One-stage Methods} Early pioneers typically used a two-stage approach to tackle visual grounding tasks.
-The initial step involves extracting interest regions, which are subsequently prioritized based on their similarity scores with the language query.
-VILLA \cite{gan2020large} introduces large-scale adversarial training to vision-language representation learning, adding adversarial perturbations in the embedding space of multi-modalities.
-CM-Att-Erase \cite{liuImprovingReferringExpression2019} devises an erasing approach guided by cross-modal attention, selectively removing the prominent information from either the textual or visual domains and generating training samples.
-Another line of work advocates a one-stage pipeline based on dense anchors.
-MDETR \cite{kamath2021mdetr} is an end-to-end modulated detector derived from the detection framework, and performs object detection in conjunction with natural language understanding.
-TransVG \cite{Deng_2021_ICCV} uses a simple stack of transformer encoders to perform the multi-modality fusion and reasoning for the disease localization task, instead of leveraging complex manually designed fusion modules.
-Other Transformer models like SeqTR \cite{Zhu_2022} and VGTR \cite{du2022visual} in Vision-Language Tasks are subsequently proposed for the visual grounding task and achieved satisfactory performance.
+\textbf{Referring Expression Comprehension} Early pioneers typically used a two-stage approach to tackle visual grounding tasks.
+The initial step involves extracting interest regions, which are subsequently prioritized based on their similarity scores with the language query \cite{gan2020large,yangDynamicGraphAttention2019,liuImprovingReferringExpression2019,liuLearningAssembleNeural2019}.
+Another line of work advocates a one-stage pipeline based on dense anchors \cite{chen2020uniter,yang2020improving,kamath2021mdetr,yang2022unitab,Deng_2021_ICCV}.
+Other Transformer models like SeqTR \cite{Zhu_2022}, VGTR \cite{du2022visual} and PolyFormer \cite{liuPolyFormerReferringImage2023a} in Vision-Language Tasks are subsequently proposed for the visual grounding task and achieved satisfactory performance.

 \textbf{Generalist Model} Recently, the potential of generalist models has been increasingly explored, garnering considerable attention from the research community.
 Among these, OFA \cite{wang2022ofa} integrates a diverse set of cross-modal and uni-modal tasks within a simple sequence-to-sequence learning framework.
 It adheres to instruction-based learning in both pre-training and fine-tuning stages, negating the need for additional task-specific layers for downstream tasks.
 Besides, mPLUG-2 \cite{xuMPLUG2ModularizedMultimodal2023} presents a multi-module composition network that utilizes shared universal modules for modality collaboration and separates distinct modality modules to address modality entanglement.